 Sett Valley Trail

 Follow the now-defunct railway line towards Hayfield town and the River Sett for an idyllic trot that won’t take up much of your day.
 Along the way you’ll see the River Goyt, framed by the Torrs Millenium Walkway and if you’re in the mood for more, Bluebell Wood Nature Reserve.
-The trail stops at New Mills.
+The trail stops at New Mills and is a nice easy walk for families or new hikers.

 You can continue your walk up to the reservoir but do be warned little ones - pups and children! - might struggle.
 The panorama of the reservoir is of course, in our opinion, worth the sweat.